Extreme Points in Multi-Dimensional Screening: Feasibility Constraints and Exhaustive Mechanisms

-\begin{example} Let $A=\{a\in\mathbb{R}^d_+\mid \sum_{i=1}^d a_i\leq 1\}$ be the $d$-dimensional unit simplex embedded in $\mathbb{R}^d$.
-The unit simplex is the allocation space when considering lotteries over finitely many alternatives or when dividing time or a budget across a finite set of options (see \Cref{sec:proof_sketches,sec:specific_objectives} for applications).
-By \Cref{prop:exhaustive_characterization}, a non-constant mechanism $x:\Theta\to A$ is exhaustive if and only if it makes all $d+1$ feasibility constraints binding.

-A facet of the unit simplex, i.e., feasibility constraint, is characterized by those lotteries in which some alternative is chosen with probability 0.
-Therefore, in economic terms, a non-constant exhaustive mechanism must allow the agent to avoid any particular alternative with probability 1. \end{example}
+\begin{example} Suppose the allocation space $A=\{a\in\mathbb{R}^d_+\mid \sum_{i=1}^d a_i\leq 1\}$ is the unit simplex.
+The unit simplex is the allocation space when considering lotteries over $d+1$ alternatives or when dividing time or a budget across $d+1$ options (see \Cref{sec:applications} for applications).
+By \Cref{lem:exhaustive_characterization}, a non-constant mechanism $x\in\mathcal{X}$ is exhaustive if and only if it makes all $d+1$ feasibility constraints of the simplex binding.
+A feasibility constraint is characterized by those lotteries in which some alternative is chosen with probability zero.
+Therefore, in economic terms, a non-constant exhaustive mechanism must \textit{grant a strike}: for each alternative, there must be an option in $\menu(x)$ where that alternative is chosen with probability zero.
+A constant mechanism is exhaustive if and only if it \textit{dictates an alternative}: $\menu(x)=\{a\}$ for some $a\in\ext A$. \end{example}

-\begin{example} Let $A=[0,1]^d$ be the unit cube in $\mathbb{R}^d$.
-The unit cube is the allocation space in a problem with $d$ goods, one of which could be money.
-For example, consider a bilateral trade problem where $k$ goods are owned by the principal, $d-k$ goods are owned by the agent, and the principal proposes a menu of possible trades to the agent.
-By \Cref{prop:exhaustive_characterization}, a non-constant mechanism $x:\Theta \to A$ is exhaustive if and only if it makes $d$ non-parallel feasibility constraints and at least one additional feasibility constraint binding.

-A facet of the unit cube, i.e., feasibility constraint, is characterized by those allocations in which some good is either allocated to the principal with probability 1 or to the agent with probability 1.
-Therefore, in economic terms, an exhaustive mechanism must offer the agent a menu designating at least one good for which the menu contains an option where the agent receives the good with probability 1 and an option where the principal receives the good with probability 1.
-In addition, for every other good, there must be an option where at least one of the two parties receives the good with probability 1.
-(The latter condition is automatically satisfied if the menu must include the status quo in which every agent keeps their endowment.) \end{example}